Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 A set is *inhabited* if it contains at least one element.
 A set is *empty* if it contains no elements.
 A set is *indeterminate* if it is not inhabited and not empty.
 It will be assumed that all declared sets (sets represented with a single character) are inhabited.
 This assumption does not necessarily extend to sets defined via relations on declared sets.
 ### Set relations
 Since we do not have full use of the axiom of choice, we have to be very careful about what we mean by set relations.
-W
+Thus, we define the following:
+- Union:
+- Intersection:
+- Equality:
 ### Topological structure
 Let $$\mathcal{T}$$ be a topology on $$X$$.
 That is:
 1. $$X \in \mathcal{T}$$